Allangikonyo/Gitsearch/README.md

 ## Description

-The following repository represents a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+The following repository represents a website where users may login and afterwords enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A user can also look for repositories drawing from the github api.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.